 Plainridge Park Casino was the first property to open after Massachusetts approved casino construction.
 However, as a slots parlor with only electronic gaming, attached to a horse racing track, the casino is not the same level as the gigantic Foxwoods and Mohegan Sun properties in Connecticut, nor as fully fleshed out as MGM Springfield or Encore Boston Harbor.

-That said, being linked to Penn National’s mychoice program, it has link to major markets like Las Vegas, which can be a plus for New Englanders looking for a connection to Las Vegas.
+That said, being linked to Penn National’s mychoice program, it has ties to other market, which can be a plus for New Englanders looking for a connection to places like Las Vegas.
 So let’s talk about what one can expect visiting Plainridge Park.

 The Casino Floor